Lucky Friday | Mullan, Idaho

 2013 marks another milestone year in the long history of the Lucky Friday mine, which Hecla has operated since 1958.

-In the first quarter, the Lucky Friday recommenced production upon completion of the rehabilitation and enhancement project of the 6,100 foot Silver Shaft, the main access to the mine, as well as the 5900 bypass, and upgrading over eight miles of underground workings.
+In the first quarter, the Lucky Friday recommenced production upon completion of the rehabilitation and enhancement project of the 6,100 foot Silver Shaft, the main access to the mine, as well as to and the 5900 bypass, and upgrading over eight miles of underground workings.
 All necessary permits from Mining Safety and Health Administration have been received.

 Two of seven production areas have restarted, and the Company anticipates a ramp-up in mine output during the first half of the year as additional production stopes come on line, with a return to full production levels expected in mid-2013.
 Full year production is expected to total more than 2 million ounces of silver with about 1.3 million ounces in the second half of the year.